dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 tending to inspire awe usually because of elevated quality (as of beauty, nobility, or grandeur) or transcendent excellence

-# The sublimes of bad fusion concepts
+# The sublimes of specious fusion concepts

 [Bent Flyvbjerg](https://en.wikipedia.org/wiki/Bent_Flyvbjerg), an academic expert on megaprojects, wrote about the [four "sublimes"](https://www.pmi.org/learning/library/what-you-should-know-megaprojects-11656) that explain megaprojects:
 > * The “technological sublime” describes the excitement engineers and technologists get in pushing the envelope for what is possible in “longest-tallest-fastest” types of projects.